18F/fbopen/loaders/fbo.gov/README.md

 * Install Elasticsearch.
 On OS X, this is as easy as `brew install elasticsearch`.
 * Install the attachment mapper plugin.
 See directions here: https://github.com/elasticsearch/elasticsearch-mapper-attachments
 * Restart Elasticsearch
-* Create an index on your Elasticsearch cluster with the proper field mappings (relative path to mapping given from the FBOpen root):
+* Create an index on your Elasticsearch cluster with the proper field mappings and settings (relative path to mapping given from the FBOpen root):
-    * `curl -XPUT localhost:9200/fbopen --data-binary @loaders/common/mappings.json`
+    * `curl -XPUT localhost:9200/fbopen --data-binary @elasticsearch/init.json`
 * In the loaders/fbo.gov/ directory:
 	* `sudo npm install`
         * (note: `sudo` is required so that the json package can be installed globally.)